 • Covers any dental implant

-Dental crowns are made of metal, ceramic, porcelain fused to metal or composite/polymer.
+Dental crowns, Bridges are made of metal, ceramic, porcelain fused to metal or composite/polymer.
 The type of crown utilized during your dental crown procedure will depend on your unique needs and goals, as well as the recommendation of your dentist.

 All Porcelain Crown